Azure/AzOps/docs/wiki/Azure-Pipelines.md

 ![Create the variable group](./Media/Pipelines/Variable-Group.png)

-Define the `ARM_CLIENT_SECRET` as a secret.
+Change the variable type for `ARM_CLIENT_SECRET` to secret.

-These variables will used to authenticate with Azure.
+These variables will used to authenticate the pipelines with Azure.

-Please see the [scripts](#scripts) section for ways to implement the variables with Azure CLI.

 #### Configure permissions